learn-co-curriculum/phase-3-hashketball/README.md

 Using the power of Ruby, and the hashes you created, write methods to complete the following:

+1. Returns your game hash.
+Call the method `game_hash`.

-1. Return the number of points scored for any player, given that player's name as a string.
+2. Return the number of points scored for any player, given that player's name as a string.
 Call the method `num_points_scored`.

-2. Return the shoe size for any player, given that player's name.
+3. Return the shoe size for any player, given that player's name.
 Call the method `shoe_size`.

-3. Return both colors for any team, given the team name.
+4. Return both colors for any team, given the team name.
 Call the method `team_colors`.

-4. Return both teams names, given the game_hash.
+5. Return both teams names, given the game_hash.
 Call the method `team_names`.

-5. Return all the player numbers for a team, given a team name.
+6. Return all the player numbers for a team, given a team name.
 Call the method `player_numbers`.

-6. Return all the stats for a player, given a player's name.
-Call the method `player_stats`.
+7. Return all the stats for a player, given a player's name.
+The stats should be returned as a hash, which each stat name as a key and the corresponding stat as a value.
+Call the method `player_stats`. eg:

+    ```bash
+    player_stats("Alan Anderson")
+    => { :number => 0,
+         :shoe => 16,
+         :points => 22,
+         :rebounds => 12,
+         :assists => 12,
+         :steals => 3,
+         :blocks => 1,
+         :slam_dunks => 1
+       }
+    ```

-7. Return the number of rebounds for the player with the largest shoe size.
+8. Return the number of rebounds for the player with the largest shoe size.
 Call the method `big_shoe_rebounds`.

 **Bonus Questions:**